-Measure out your sugar and add it to the pan with the lemon mixture.
+Measure out your sugar and add it to the pan.

 Second stage of cooking

-Secure a candy thermometer to the side of the pan.
+Secure a candy thermometer to the side of the pan, or check the jelly temperature with an instant read thermometer.
 The marmalade may take anywhere from 20 to 35 minutes or so to be ready to pour out.
-After about 15 minutes, start checking it frequently.
+After about 15 minutes, start checking the temperature frequently.

-When you use a candy thermometer to test the temperature of your mixture, make sure the probe is NOT touching the bottom of the pan.
+When you use a candy thermometer or an instantread thermometer to test the temperature of your mixture, make sure the probe is NOT touching the bottom of the pan.
 Make sure that the indentation on the probe (with modern candy thermometers this is about an inch and a half from the bottom of the probe) is actually surrounded by the mixture.
 This may mean that you have to tilt the pan to one side, to cover the probe sufficiently to get a good reading.

-15 Allow the jars to sit overnight.
+Allow the jars to sit overnight.
 You will hear them make a popping sound as a vacuum seal is created.

 Even if the jelly is not firm as it goes into the jar (it shouldn't be), it should firm up as it cools.